Stephanie Miller: Sexy Liberal Comedy Tour

-Starting with the first show on April 23, 2011 in Madison, Wisconsin, Miller's live Sexy Liberal Comedy Tour has periodically toured the country to sold out houses and very high acclaim.
+Starting with the first show on April 23, 2011, in Madison, Wisconsin, Miller's live Sexy Liberal Comedy Tour has periodically toured the country to sold-out houses and very high acclaim.
 After Donald Trump became president, the tour was renamed the Sexy Liberal Resistance Tour.
-The current cast includes Miller, John Fugelsang, and the comedy duo Frangela, for an evening of liberal humor and commentary.
+The cast includes Miller, John Fugelsang, and the comedy duo Frangela, for an evening of liberal humor and commentary.
 The shows also have special guests.
 The comedy album, Stephanie Miller's Sexy Liberal Tour, Vol. 1, was released in December 2011.
-It became the first album to reach #1 on the comedy charts for iTunes, Amazon.com, and Billboard.
-On the day of its release, it was the #2 most downloaded album on Amazon and remained on the Billboard Comedy Album charts for 6 weeks.
+It became the first album to reach No. 1 on the comedy charts for iTunes, Amazon.com, and Billboard.
+On the day of its release, it was the No. 2 most downloaded album on Amazon and remained on the Billboard Comedy Album charts for 6 weeks.
 A DVD of the November 2016 pre-election show in Los Angeles is also available.
 In September 2012, Current TV broadcast a behind-the-scenes documentary about the Sexy Liberal Tour, including the origins of the Sexy Liberal Tour and never-before-seen footage and commentary from Miller and her then tour co-hosts John Fugelsang, Hal Sparks, and Aisha Tyler, as they toured the country.

 The idea for the Sexy Liberal Tour originated in-studio during a live radio broadcast with Miller and John Fugelsang in 2011.
 The goal was to do a concert in Madison, Wisconsin to raise money for the recall of Wisconsin Governor Scott Walker.
 Tickets went on sale two weeks prior to the show date and were sold out within four days.

 On July 24, 2016, during a performance of the Sexy Liberal Comedy Tour in Philadelphia in conjunction with the 2016 Democratic National Convention, Miller fell off the stage at the Walnut Street Theatre, falling into the orchestra pit.
 John Fugelsang jumped into the orchestra pit after Miller to check on her.
 Civil rights lawyer Gloria Allred who was at the show, also came to her aid.
 Fugelsang and Frangela finished up the performance without her.
 Miller missed the next day's radio show, but was back on the air on Tuesday July 26.

+In early 2024, the project announced Save The World Comedy Tour shows with veterans Stephanie Miller, John Fugelsang, Hal Sparks and Frangela.